 Historically, the Bruins have employed many Hall of Fame goal scorers, with only two scoring more than 60 goals in a single season: Phil Esposito and David Pastrňák.
 Considering that Boston just secured his services for the next eight seasons, he’s got a good chance at breaking the franchise’s goal record, which stands at 545.

 As the catalyst for the Bruins’ attack, Pastrňák is about to play his first season without Patrice Bergeron.
 Despite what the two achieved together, he’s still got fantastic chemistry with Brad Marchand, so there’s no cause for concern regarding a dip in production.
-Although he’s never won the Rocket Richard Trophy for most goals in a season, Pastrňák is one of the NHL’s best snipers.

-Malcolm Subban (24th Overall 2013)
+Malcolm Subban (24th Overall, 2013)

 Current status: Skating in the AHL

-NHL games: 86 / Bruins games: two
+NHL games: 87 / Bruins games: 2

-Dougie Hamilton (9th Overall 2011)
+Dougie Hamilton (9th Overall, 2011)

-Current status: New Jersey Devils top-pairing defenseman
+Current status: New Jersey Devils Top-Pairing Defenseman

-NHL games: 751 / Bruins games: 178
+NHL games: 771 / Bruins games: 178

 Dougie Hamilton debuted at 19 and developed slower than fans hoped.
 Ultimately, the Bruins traded him to the Calgary Flames in June 2015 for three draft picks.
 While in Alberta, Hamilton began to flourish, becoming a valuable trade piece that brought Noah Hanifin and Elias Lindholm to the organization.

 Interestingly, when Hamilton became a free agent in 2021, he signed a seven-year deal with the New Jersey Devils, earning $9 million a season.
-Additionally, he’s earned votes for the Norris Trophy in six of the past seven seasons.
+Additionally, he’s earned votes for the Norris Trophy in six of the past eight seasons.

-Tyler Seguin (2nd Overall 2010)
+Tyler Seguin (2nd Overall, 2010)

-Current status: Dallas Stars bottom-six forward
+Current status: Dallas Stars Bottom-6 Forward

-NHL games: 901 / Bruins games: 203
+NHL games: 969 / Bruins games: 203

 Tyler Seguin won the Stanley Cup as a 19-year-old with the Bruins in 2011.
 Since then, he’s made a name for himself with the Dallas Stars, becoming a seven-time 30-goal scorer, reaching a career-high of 40 in 2017-18.

-Jordan Caron (25th Overall 2009)
+Jordan Caron (25th Overall, 2009)

 Current status: Retired